staugur/Flask-PluginKit/docs/webmanager.rst

 .. image:: ./_static/images/webmanager-en.png

-This page supports Chinese and English bilingual, the following is the Chinese page effect:
+This page supports Chinese and English bilingual(The picture is old, the new version supports the language of choice), the following is the Chinese page
+effect:

 .. image:: ./_static/images/webmanager-cn.png